 Also suggested: (1) if you can, turn on two-factor authentication; and (2) conisder encrypting your hard drive.

 And please, esp. if you encrypt your hard drive, make sure you will never forget the password you use to get into your password manager.
 If you do, it's like losing everything.

 ~ 5 Minutes

-Slack, a business-friendly chat program, is our primary communication hub.
-Consequently, you should join our team.
-Once you have, DM me @Colarusso to say "hi," and I'll add you to our channel (#coding_the_law).
-Alternatively, you can join the channel on your own.
-It's a public channel.
-So anyone can join.
-Enrolled students are expected to regularly check Slack or to set up push notifications.
+Teams, a business-friendly chat program, is our primary communication hub.
+Consequently, you should join our team (only works for Suffolk emails).
+Once you have, DM me @Colarusso to say "hi," and I'll add you to our class channel.
+Enrolled students are expected to regularly check Teams or to set up push notifications.
 If you wish, you can download the app for your phone or desktop.

-I’ll be available intermittently over Slack throughout the week and at odd times of night.
+I’ll be available intermittently over Teams throughout the week and at odd times of night.
 Don’t worry about bothering me.
 If I’m unavailable, I won’t answer.
-That being said, this is another good reason to ask questions in the #coding_the_law channel.
+That being said, this is another good reason to ask questions in the class channel.
 There are just more folks there.
-Note: when communicating over Slack, a screenshot is your friend, esp. when dealing with an error message.
+Note: when communicating over Teams, a screenshot is your friend, esp. when dealing with an error message.
 See below.

 How to take a screenshot